mirror/dd-wrt/src/router/olsrd/lib/bmf/README_BMF.txt

 (it is normal behaviour for hosts sending multicast packets to receive their own packets).
 We can also see the responses by the other hosts (correctly seen as DUPlicates by ping).

+Note: when using an older version of ping than the standard from iputils-20020927, as found in most current Linux distributions, you may want to test BMF by specifying the output interface to the ping command:

+  ping -I bmf0 224.0.0.1

+Older versions of 'ping' (e.g. as found in iputils-20020124) may bind to the autoselected source address, which may be incorrect.
+Since BMF re-uses one of the existing IP addresses for the "bmf0" network interface, the older-version ping command may 'autobind' to the wrong interface.

+See also the note in the iputils-20020927/RELNOTES file:
+"* Mads Martin Jørgensen <mmj@suse.de>: ping should not bind to autoselected source address, it used to work when routing changes.
+Return classic behaviour, option -B is added to enforce binding."

 5. How does it work